Diabetes Symptoms in Men

 The chance of men developing diabetes is slightly higher in men than in women.
 The symptom of diabetes is almost the same as men and women but with slight specifics to men.
 Some of these symptoms are common to men and women with diabetes.

+Feeling an increase in thirst is one of the widely known diabetes symptoms in men.
 You may feel constant thirst and feel the need to drink more water.
 The ideal amount of daily water intake for an adult is about 2 liters.
 But for a suspected diabetic patient he would exceed this amount of daily water intake.

 Lack of energy